 The goal is to build upon traditional growing methods to help farmers continue to improve both the quality of their crops, and their profitability, ensuring the future of high quality coffees for everyone.

 Starbucks Farmer Support Center Locations:

-Starbucks is adapting this active 240-hectare farm located on the slopes of the Poas Volcano into a global agronomy center.
+Starbucks is restoring a 240-hectare farm located on the slopes of the Poas Volcano into a global agronomy and research and development center.
 The work happening on this farm will enable the company to provide hands on learning for farmers to expand its Coffee and Farming Equity Practices (C.A.F.E.), the innovative ethical sourcing model developed in association with Conservation International to ensure coffee quality while promoting social, environmental and economic standards.

 In addition to supporting resiliency for farmers with techniques that can be implemented around the world, this farm will also influence the development of coffee varietals and provide new insights on soil management practices.